TheAngryByrd/MiniScaffold/README.md

 ```

 * You can then use the `Release` target.
 This will:
-    * make a commit bumping the version:  `Bump version to 0.2.0`
+    * make a commit bumping the version:  `Bump version to 0.2.0` and add the release notes to the commit
     * publish the package to nuget
     * push a git tag